orange2120/NTUEE_light_dance/client/README.md

 ## Arduino/testColor
 Test the color with LED strip by adjusting 3 potentiometer.

+## turnOffLED
+Turn off all the LED strips.

 ## image_test
 Testing program for test LED strips from converted RGB JSON file.